-Occupational Wages in Northwest Oregon in 2017September 15, 2017 The average wage in northwest Oregon is lower than the statewide average, but much of the difference is due to the prevalence of lower-wage occupations in the area – the single most common occupation in the region is retail salesperson.
+Occupational Wages in Northwest Oregon in 2018June 26, 2018 The average wage in northwest Oregon is lower than the statewide average, but some of the difference is due to the prevalence of lower-wage occupations in the area – the single most common occupation in the region is retail salesperson.
 When comparing wages for the same occupations, northwest Oregon is closer to statewide levels and some local occupations even pay more than is typical for the state.

-The Oregon Employment Department estimates wages for about 350 occupations in Benton, Clatsop, Columbia, Lincoln, and Tillamook counties combined.
-The highest-paying occupation in the region with a published wage was physicians and surgeons, which had an estimated annual average wage of $256,395 in 2017.
-Most of the occupations with higher wages were in management professions, although some specialty occupations such as vessel captains, medical technicians, and electric power-line installers, earned more than $85,000 per year.
-The lowest wages, $22,624 and $22,964, were for dining room attendants and childcare workers, respectively.
+The Oregon Employment Department estimates wages for nearly 400 occupations in Benton, Clatsop, Columbia, Lincoln, and Tillamook counties combined.
+The highest-paying occupation in the region with a published wage was general dentists, which had an estimated annual average wage of $196,309 in 2018.
+Occupational wages larger than $208,000 per year are not published.
+Most of the occupations with higher wages were in management of professions, although some specialty occupations such as vessel captains, medical technicians, and electric power-line installers, earned more than $85,000 per year.
+The lowest wages, $24,026 and $24,978, were for childcare workers and dishwashers, respectively.

 Not all occupations in the region have published wages.
-This may be the case for confidentiality reasons (only one or two firms employ an occupation), if only a few employees work in the occupation (too few in the sample), if the occupation is primarily self-employed (such as farmers), or if the wages reported in the sample for northwest Oregon are substantially different than those for other regions (an indication of poor data quality).
+This may be the case for confidentiality reasons (only one or two firms employ an occupation), if only a few employees work in the occupation (too few in the sample), if the occupation is primarily self-employed (such as farmers), if the wage is more than $208,000 per year, or if the wages reported in the sample for northwest Oregon are substantially different than those for other regions (an indication of poor data quality).

 It may also be the case that wages for very specific occupations are not reported.
 For example, the wages for registered nurses are reported but the wage survey doesn’t distinguish between operating room nurses and cardiac care nurses.

 Wages for Selected Occupations